rlovell3/boost_python_compile_notes/README.md

 My travels with building Boost.Python

 Objective:  Build Boost.Python on Ubuntu Linux against an existing, specific conda environment that is using Python3.11.
-This is in complete disregard for any default Python installation that may be on your machine, and it also does not require you to sudo apt install anything.
+I had a few system libs already installed, and as they are needed in this hocus pocus, you will need to make sure your "local" system deb install of the python version matches the conda python version.
+This is due to some "dev" libraries that I'm not sure how to install into a conda env, but I know with certainty how to install into a system with deb files using apt install.
+In my case, my conda version is python 3.11, and my system version is python 3.11.
+On my system I had run these commands in my history, and having them installed made a difference when I tried this on a new machine:
+`sudo apt install python3.11-dev libpython3.11-dev`
+`sudo apt install python3.11-full`

 Steps:
 1. Download boost.
 As of this writing:  boost_1_82_0.tar.gz